double-p/packer-builder-openbsd-vmm/README.md

 More details in BUILD.md

 ## bugs
-Still some assumptions about how to the find the connected tap(4) interface
+Still some mad regexp about how to the find the connected tap(4) interface

 If you find something, please use ``make vmb'' and include the log.

+## ports(7)
+A ports Makefile is under development and might pop up with 6.7 latest.

 # Remarks
 This is heavily based on https://github.com/m110/packer-builder-hcloud and